Roy Fox

-Roy Fox (October 25, 1901 - March 20, 1982) was an American-born British dance bandleader who was popular in Britain during the British dance band era.
+Roy Clifton Fox (October 25, 1901 - March 20, 1982) was an American-born British dance bandleader who was popular in Britain during the British dance band era of the 1930s.

 Early life and career

-Roy Fox was born in Denver, Colorado, United States in 1901.
-He and his musician sister Vera were raised in Hollywood, California, in a Salvation Army family.
-Roy began playing cornet when he was 11 years old, and by age 13 was performing in the Los Angeles Examiner's newsboys' band.
+Roy Clifton Fox was born in Denver, Colorado, United States in 1901.
+His father, Joseph Wilbur Fox, was a carpenter.
+Roy and his musician sister Vera were raised in Hollywood, California, in a Salvation Army family.
+Fox began playing cornet when he was 11 years old, and by age 13 was performing in the Los Angeles Examiner's newsboys' band.

 He got a job as a bank messenger, but soon took up music full-time.
 He was employed as a Music supervisor at Fox Film Studios, but soon concentrated on playing.
 His first major association came at the age of 16, when he joined Abe Lyman's orchestra at the Sunset Inn in Santa Monica, where he played alongside Miff Mole, Gussie Mueller, Henry Halstead, and Gus Arnheim.
 He developed a soft style of playing there which earned him the nickname "The Whispering Cornetist".